roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Moniqua made me giggle with her politically correct answer.
 "Mmmmaybe!"

  This was a great ddition to the night, having her type back to me while she was fucking him.
 It was like an interview, or question and answer session, while she rode that stud.
 For my next question, I wrote, "Does it make you hotter knowing he's married and cheating on his wife?"
-Report_Story #4